ozdemirburak/laravel-9-simple-cms/README.md

 After installing node modules, install javascript and style based dependencies run `bower install`, to combine the javascript and style files run `gulp --production`.

 Rename your `.env.example` file as `.env` and change the variables as your own.
+If you have any variables with any spaces, double quote them, for instance, if you have a variable that equals to John Doe, use "John Doe" instead.

 Finally, to generate a unique application key, run `php artisan key:generate`.